danielmhair/angular2-cli-template/README.md

 # Tasks to create Angular 2 Template using Angular CLI for all projects

+## NOTE: This Project is under development.
+It is not ready to use with Angular's CLI

 - [ ] Create Todo Service & Component
 - [ ] [Convert to Angular 2 Router 3.0.0](https://medium.com/@blacksonic86/upgrading-to-the-new-angular-2-router-255605d9da26#.2inp2afk8)
 - [ ] Create Todo-Details that will show multiple routing at `routes.ts`